 Leaves may also drop if the plant is not getting enough light.
 This plant needs lots of light to thrive, so try to move it in a spot where it can have more bright, indirect light.

 Browning and Brown Spots on the Leaves:

 If the brown spots are visible on younger leaves and accompanied by yellowing, then you’re probably looking at bacterial leaf spots.
-If left untreated, the spots will eventually cause the leaves to turn yellow then brown and fall off.
+If left untreated, the spots will eventually cause the leaves to turn yellow then brown, and fall off.

-HOW TO FIX IT: Remove and dispose of the affected leaves to prevent further spread of pests or diseases.
+HOW TO FIX IT: Remove and dispose of the affected leaves to prevent the further spread of pests or diseases.
 Make sure that the plant has sufficient light and avoid overwatering.